Carly Aquilino

 Carly Aquilino (born November 18, 1990) is an American stand-up comedian, actress, television host and television personality.
 Aquilino was a regular cast member of the Girl Code comedy series on MTV and was a host of Girl Code Live.
+She currently is a commentator on MTV Presents on MTV's Snapchat content.

 Biography

 Aquilino was born on Long Island, New York and worked as a hairdresser.
 She needed spinal surgery and recuperated for a year during which time she realized she couldn't work on her feet as a hairdresser.
 She started doing standup and was discovered at the Carolines comedy club by Ryan Ling.
 She got a job with Girl Code from this encounter.
 As of 2019, she was hosting a podcast with Emma Willman called Secret Keepers Club.
-She has made appearances on Uncommon Sense with Charlamagne, the Jim Gaffigan Show, The Playboy Morning Show and Hot Ones.
+She has made appearances on Uncommon Sense with Charlamagne, The Jim Gaffigan Show, The Playboy Morning Show and Hot Ones.
+She was one of the regular rotating co-hosts on Ridiculousness after Chanel West Coast's exit from the show.